drukmano/quent/README.md

 will execute `fetch_data(id)`, and then return `True`.

 ### Custom Arguments
-You may provide `args` or `kwargs` to a chain item - doing so will assume that the item is a callable and will evaluate it with the provided arguments, instead of evaluating it with the current chain value.
+You may provide `args` or `kwargs` to a chain item - by doing so, Quent assumes that the item is a callable and will evaluate it with the provided arguments, instead of evaluating it with the current chain value.
 ```python
 Chain(fetch_data, id).then(fetch_data, another_id, password=password).run()
 ```
 will execute `fetch_data(id)`, and then `fetch_data(another_id, password=password)`.
 #### Ellipsis
-The `Ellipsis` / `...` is a special case - if the first argument for anything is `...`, the item will be evaluated without any arguments.
+The `Ellipsis` / `...` is a special case - if the first argument for *most* functions that register a chain item or a callback is `...`, the item will be evaluated without any arguments.
 ```python
 Chain(fetch_data, id).then(do_something, ...).run()